Rivallis/WaveDS/README.md

 ## 📄 License

-This project is released under the [MIT License](LICENSE), making it freely available for research and commercial use.
+This project is released under the [Attribution-NonCommercial 4.0 International] license, making it available for research use.

-## 🤝 Contributing
+## 🤝 Future topics

 If you want to contribute to this project, please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-### Areas for Contribution
+### Areas for Future extensions
 - Extended domain shift scenarios
 - Additional TTT methods comparison
 - Improved visualization tools
 - Performance optimizations
 - Documentation improvements

-## 📞 Contact

-- **Authors**: Jiaxing Ye, Takumi Kobayashi
-- **Affiliation**: National Institute of Advanced Industrial Science and Technology (AIST)
-- **Issues**: Please open an issue for questions or bug reports
-- **Collaboration**: Contact through GitHub for research collaboration opportunities

 ## 🙏 Acknowledgments

+- Ultrasonic wavefield imaging source dataset contributors [TBA]
 - ImageNet pre-trained MAE models from Facebook Research
-- Ultrasonic wavefield imaging source dataset contributors
 - PyTorch and timm library maintainers
 - Open-source community for development tools and frameworks